turistu/odds-n-ends/firefox/pastejack.md

 specific to either firefox itself or GTK.

-But I think that's still bad enough, even if the page should take care to only set the selection when the main window has gained focus.
+But I think that's still bad enough, even if the page should take care to only set the selection when the main window has the keyboard focus.

-And of course, all this doesn't affect the situation where you're copying and pasting in another firefox tab with a different context, origin, etc;
+And of course, all this doesn't affect the situation where you're copying and pasting in another firefox tab with a different context, origin, etc.
-and all the other situations where you don't appreciate having random javascript you don't even know about messing with your copy & paste.

 ### About the timeout